ronaldseoh/ronaldseoh.github.io/index.md

 ## Hello.

 I'm a graduate student in the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the University of Massachusetts Amherst.
-I'm broadly interested in artificial intelligence and machine learning, with the current focus on Bayesian inference and [Bayesian deep learning](https://link.iamblogger.net/bdl-exp).
+I'm broadly interested in artificial intelligence and machine learning, with the current focus on natural language processing and information retrieval.

 In my previous life, I was an analyst for the Financial Engineering Division of [KIS Pricing Inc.](https://eng.bond.co.kr), a [Moody's](https://www.moodys.com/) subsidiary.
 I mainly worked on implementing and maintaining various internal tools for the company's equity derivatives-related services.